Benjamin Scheuer: Music videos

 'Empty Stage', made in collaboration with ballet dancer Carlos Acosta and the Birmingham Royal Ballet, was released on Feb 19 2021.
 Directed by Rosie Anderson and Josh Ben-Tovim of IMPERMANENCE, and starring Acosta, the piece is a "dazzling short film -- and dance lover's dream" says the Huffington Post.
-Watch it here.

 Robbie Fairchild, a principal dancer at New York City Ballet, directed and choreographed his own dance film to the song "Empty Stage."
 It was released in April 2021.Watch it here.

 I Am Samantha was released on March 31, 2020, to coincide with International Transgender Day of Visibility.
 The video features a cast of 27 transgender performers, including Monica Helms, and is directed by T Cooper.
 Scheuer wrote the song for his friend Samantha Williams, a transgender woman.
-Watch it here.

 'Lafayette Square' was released in October 2020.
 Scheuer and director Chris Gavin created the piece in response to the police violence against the Black Lives Matter demonstrators in Washington DC in June 2020.
-Watch it here.

 In February 2019, Scheuer released a lyric-video for his song 'Hibernate With Me', with artwork from his children's-book of the same title.
-Watch it here.

-Working with UK-based animator Peter Baynton (Radish Pictures) Scheuer has produced animated music videos for the songs 'Weather The Storm', 'The Lion' 'Cookie-tin Banjo', 'Hello Jemima', and 'Cure', "Cure" follows a body as it deals with cancer and chemotherapy.
+Working with Academy Award-winning director/animator Peter Baynton, Scheuer has produced animated music videos for the songs Weather The Storm, The Lion Cookie-tin Banjo, Hello Jemima, and Cure, "Cure" follows a body as it deals with cancer and chemotherapy.
 The video, according to the NYTimes, "depicts the chemicals striking like lightning, as if to shock the body or map it with bombed roadways, tracking a jagged terrain.
-The speed of the tattooing brings to mind the words “invasive” and “systemic.”
+The speed of the tattooing brings to mind the words "invasive" and "systemic."
 We are looking at a representation of cancer treatment, but the video evokes terror at the disease’s malevolent capacity to spread quickly."

 Baynton's five videos have featured at various international animation and children's film festivals, and have won awards at the Annecy Film Festival, The British Animation Awards, The Crystal Palace Festival, and the Encounters Film Festival.